William Heneker: Family

-He married Clara Marion, daughter of E Jones, of Velindre, Wales, in 1901.
+Heneker married Clara Marion, daughter of E. Jones, of Velindre, Wales, in 1901.
 The couple had two sons: David William, born 31 March 1906, and Patrick Allason Holden, born 1 September 1908.
 David Heneker was a composer and lyricist of Charlie Girl.
 He was nominated for three Tony Awards: in 1961, as one of the authors of the English book and lyrics for Best Musical nominee "Irma la Douce," and in 1965, as Best Composer and Lyricist and for music and lyrics of Best Musical nominee "Half a Sixpence."
-Patrick Allason Holden was a Captain in the 3rd Cavalry of the Indian Army; he died 29 August 1942 as a Prisoner of War on Singapore.
+Patrick Allason Holden was a captain in the 3rd Cavalry of the Indian Army; he died 29 August 1942 as a Prisoner of War on Singapore.